Elshara/Filegate/README.md

 - **Localized presentation** – Shared styles live in `assets/css`, while each page controller builds its markup on demand to keep the runtime light.
 - **Delegated configuration** – Administrators can rename the network, expose or lock individual settings, and even swap out entire datasets without touching the filesystem.
 - **HTML5-native content** – Profiles and posts accept a wide range of HTML5 elements, allowing creators to publish rich articles, galleries, conversations, or custom post types.
+- **Attachment-friendly composer** – Members can upload files directly into `/assets/uploads/<extension>` with local previews and secure delivery via `media.php`.
+- **Rich notifications** – Post activity queues email, browser, cookie, and file-cache notifications driven by JSON and XML templates with admin-controlled channels.

 ## Directory layout